 If you’re experiencing pain in your buttocks or down the back of your leg, you may be wondering if the cause is piriformis syndrome or sciatica.
 “A patient with piriformis syndrome often thinks they have sciatica, but sciatic pain is a symptom of piriformis syndrome,” said Dr. Rosen.

-Symptoms of piriformis syndrome include pain in the buttocks that often worsens after prolonged sitting.
+Symptoms include pain in the buttocks that often worsens after prolonged sitting.
 “An orthopedic doctor or orthopedic surgeon can diagnose your piriformis syndrome by recreating your pain with manual rotation of your hip or by direct palpation over your piriformis muscle,” said Dr. Rosen.
 Because it is such a rare disorder, diagnosis of piriformis syndrome usually only happens after excluding all other conditions originating from the back, buttocks or legs.

 Best treatment options for piriformis syndrome